oclif: The Open CLI Framework

 this.log(message: string)

-Output message to stdout (non-blocking). console.log() works fine too, but that is a blocking call.
+Output message to stdout (non-blocking). console.log() works fine too, but that is a blocking call and won't be automatically suppressed when the --json flag is present.
 This uses util.format() which behaves the same as console.log().

 this.log('hello, world!')